Robust Welfare under Imperfect Competition: The Supply-Side

 \section{The Supply-Side}

 Fix any (weakly) decreasing and integrable demand curve \(Q \colon \left[p_0,p_1\right]\to\mathbb{R}_+\).
-From the decomposition in \eqref{eq:PSmaster}, we see that the only contribution of \(u\)--the path \(d\tau/dp\) takes--to any of the welfare objects of interest is the term \(\int Q u dp\).
+From the decomposition in \eqref{eq:PSmaster}, we see that the only contribution of \(u\) to any of the welfare objects of interest is the term \(\int Q u dp\).
 Accordingly, it suffices to compute bounds only by manipulating this term.

 We define